hiuchida/exam/en/properties-settings.md

 ### 3.4 widgetRefreshInterval

 Interval of automatic updates between gadgets.
 Update interval of gadget in one turn of automatic update is set.
-Refer to [Auto Update] / "The Updating Interval in One Turn" for the detail.
+Refer to User Guide / <a href="auto-update.md#updateDurationInTurn">The Updating Interval in One Turn</a> for the detail.

     The unit is specified as a numeric value in seconds.
     Default: 20 (seconds)